laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/03-Narrowing/narrowing.md

 # Narrowing

 Narrowing is used in the place where we want to do something based on the variable but the point is the varible may have different-different types.
-Just have a look on this example
+Just have a look on this example:-

 ```ts
 function isEligibleForVoting(age: string | number) {